“Let the lover be disgraceful, crazy,

-This was originally published in 2012, and I revisit it every while to make sure I still believe in it and have all of this same hope coursing through every part of me.
+Editorial Note: Originally published in 2012, I revisit this every while to make sure I still believe in it and have all of this same hope coursing through every part of me.
 Until the day I die.

 Relationship Theater is my very personal roadmap to ensuring that the below is established and then always maintained.
 With the caveats that if ever one of us becomes sick, or we are no longer financially able, or one of our parents falls ill and we must take care of them, all of the below shifts without question.
 Ultimately, I am a hopeless romantic looking for the same, and if maintenance means shifting, so be it.

-Also, if my relationship with my man morphs from a focus on the theater to whether or not he picked up the groceries and put out the garbage, I believe that a part of present me would feel very much suffocated.
+Now.
+If my relationship with my man morphs from a focus on the theater to whether or not he picked up the groceries and put out the garbage, I believe that a part of present me would feel very much suffocated.
 Maybe it’s because I’ve not experienced it.
-Maybe I’d love nothing more than a man with Cheeto dust on his shirt, sat like a potato on our couch.
+Maybe I’d love nothing more than a man with Cheetos dust on his shirt, sat like a potato on our couch.
 All possibilities remain, and I reserve the right to change my mind if some fella makes me super excited about the groceries he did bring home and put away.
 Stay tuned!